Offline Imitation of Badminton Player Behavior via Experiential Contexts and Brownian Motion: Experiments

 \subsection{Win Rate Difference (RQ3)}

 To evaluate the outcome consistency of learned models in mimicking real player behavior, we adopt a straightforward approach by examining win rates among players.
 As depicted in Table \ref{tab:rollout}, considering the diverse quantities of match data available for each player in the dataset, our analysis focuses on two real-world professional players, X and Y, who possess the most extensive match records.
-For both X and Y, we chose four opponents from their respective match histories, subsequently comparing the generated rally win rates with the simulated win rates from the models.
+For both X and Y, we chose four opponents from their respective match histories, subsequently comparing the generated rally win rates with the ground truth win rates.
 To ensure the validity of win rate observations within realistic gameplay scenarios, we evaluated the performance of the top three imitation learning models: BC, HBC, and RallyNet.
 Table \ref{tab:rollout} illustrates that RallyNet consistently demonstrates smaller differences from the actual win rate across a majority of matchups, with a maximum difference of merely 8.15\% and an average difference of 3.79\%.
 In contrast, BC and HBC exhibit differences of up to 22.5\% in specific matchup combinations, with an average difference surpassing RallyNet by at least 7.16\%.
 These findings not only underscore RallyNet's stability but also highlight its exceptional capability to accurately replicate real match outcomes.